pdulak/oldFashionedMasonry/README.md

 Main assumptions:
 * the size of the masonry is related to the size of its container
 * all columns are equal in width
-* content is displayed from left to right, when placing the new image, the shortest column is filled
+* content is displayed from left to right; when placing the new image, the shortest column is filled
 * works without grid and flexbox
 * reacts to the browser resize

-Because I wanted this to be as simple as possible, I used jQuery instead of trying to find a vanila JavaScript methods that will work for all major, older browsers.
+Because I wanted this to be as simple as possible, I used jQuery instead of finding vanilla JavaScript methods that will work for all major, older browsers.

 Screenshot of the `index.html` demo: